-Canada’s most prestigious culinary competition is back.
-This season we’re going coast, to coast, to coast, to find the next generation of chefs competing for the title of Canada’s Top Chef.
+Canada’s most prestigious culinary competition is back with the best and brightest professional chefs competing for the title of Canada’s Top Chef.

-The competing chefs will be judged by a panel of Canada’s most refined palates led by returning head judge, superstar chef and restaurateur, Mark McEwan.
-Each week, Mark is joined by host Eden Grinshpan (Eden Eats, Chopped Canada) and resident judges: food blogger and adventurer Mijune Pak, acclaimed culinary journalist Chris Nuttall-Smith and powerhouse restaurateur Janet Zuccarini.
-Throughout the season, the judging panel is joined by a series of renowned culinary masters and experts from here at home and abroad, each weighing in on the search for Canada’s next Top Chef.
+Each week they’ll be judged by a panel of Canada’s most refined palettes.
+Returning as head judge is Canadian culinary icon Mark McEwan.
+Each week, Mark will be joined by our host Eden Grinshpan and our resident judges: food writer and traveller Mijune Pak, acclaimed restaurant critic Chris Nuttall-Smith and powerhouse restaurateur Janet Zuccarini.
+Our panel will also be joined by a series of culinary masters and noted food lovers as guest judges from here and abroad as they search for Canada’s Top Chef.